hbrulin/minishell/README.md

 signal() installe le gestionnaire handler pour le signal signum. handler peut être SIG_IGN, SIG_DFL ou l'adresse d'une fonction définie par le programmeur (un « gestionnaire de signal »).
 La fonction signal permet de spécifier ou de connaître le comportement du processus à la réception d'un signal donné, il faut donner en paramètre à la fonction le numéro du signal sig que l'on veut détourner et la fonction de traitement action à réaliser à la réception du signal.

-#pwd
+#getcwd
-The getcwd() function copies the absolute pathname of the current working directory into
-     the memory referenced by buf and returns a pointer to buf.
+The getcwd() function copies the absolute pathname of the current working directory into the memory referenced by buf and returns a pointer to buf.
 The size argument is the size, in bytes, of the array referenced by buf.
 If buf is NULL, space is allocated as necessary to store the pathname and size is ignored.  -> MALLOC tout seul, pas de size necessaire

+#Background, foreground
+Ctrl-Z - processus en background - fg pour le ramener en foreground.
+On peut voir les numéros de job a gauche entre [].
+Ctrl -C tells the terminal to send a SIGINT to the current foreground process, which by default translates into terminating the application.
+Ctrl -D tells the terminal that it should register a EOF on standard input, which bash interprets as a desire to exit.
+Ctrl -D means end of file.
+It only works at the beginning of a line (I'm simplifying a little), and has no effect if the program isn't reading input from the terminal.
+In your experiment, ^D told the shell that you weren't going to type any more commands, so it exited; then the terminal exited because its subprogram had terminated.
+Ctrl -\ : This sends the QUIT signal, which by default terminates an application.